The browser you are using is too old for our website. Please visit www.aptaclub.ie from Chrome and you will be able to browse normally.

 • Orange and yellow vegetables, including carrots, peppers, sweet potatoes, butternut squash and pumpkin

-The richest sources of vitamin A, including liver, liver pâté and non-pregnancy supplements that contain it, should be avoided.
+The richest sources of vitamin A, including liver, liver pâté and non-pregnancy supplements that contain it, should be avoided12.
 If you’re taking a multivitamin, switch to a prenatal multivitamin that’s tailored to the needs of you and your baby.

-Powered by Nutricia
+The science behind vitamin A, Powered by Nutricia

-Vitamin A is essential to the development of cells, skin, healthy vision the immune system and fetal growth.
+Vitamin A is essential to the development of cells, skin, healthy vision the immune system and fetal growth13.
 It’s available in two forms: as retinol from animal products, and from carotenoids, a group of substances found in brightly coloured fruit and vegetables that the body can convert into vitamin A.

 How much weight should I gain during pregnancy?

 Weight gain during pregnancy depends on your pre-pregnancy weight, and varies a great deal from mother to mother.
-Most women gain between 10kg and 12.5kg (22–28lb) while pregnant, some of which is the weight of the growing baby.
+Most women gain between 10kg and 12.5kg (22–28lb) while pregnant, some of which is the weight of the growing baby14.
 Learn everything you need to know about weight gain in pregnancy.

 If you haven’t been to see your GP yet, you should make an appointment so they can start planning your antenatal care, including your first ultrasound scan.